aws-samples/aws-control-tower-cicd-cloud-custodian/README.md

 This repository provides sample code that demonstrates how AWS DevOps tools can be used achieve continuous deployment of Cloud Custodian policies at scale to AWS Control Tower

-See this [post] (https://aws.amazon.com/blogs/opensource/continuous-deployment-of-cloud-custodian-to-aws-control-tower) for more information.
+See this [post](https://aws.amazon.com/blogs/opensource/continuous-deployment-of-cloud-custodian-to-aws-control-tower/) for more information

 ## Security